rootisgod/rootisgod/content/posts/2024/2024-11-19-Using-Taskfile-to-Deploy-Terraform-Environments-in-Azure.md

 draft: false
 ---

-Ever deploy Azure environments with Terraform and get sick of having to remember all the various things you need to export to make it work?
+Ever deploy Azure environments with Terraform and get sick of having to remember all the various variables you need to export to make it work?
 Especially if you have multiple subscriptions?
 Well, worry no more.
 We can use Taskfile to make things easier.
 It's like a make file we can use to create some logic.

 ## The Basics

-Before you deploy infrastructure to Azure with Terraform and a Service Principal, and a blob backend, you have to setup quite a lot of export variables.
+To deploy infrastructure to Azure with Terraform and a Service Principal, and a blob backend, you have to setup quite a lot of export variables.
 Something like this;

 ```bash
 export ARM_SUBSCRIPTION_ID=b2430365-30d6-4825-a19c-a3250fa7a2ea